vyrotek/ServerlessRules/README.md

 ## Summary

 ### What?
-* Serverless-rules allows you to evaluate externally stored javascript.
+* Serverless-rules allows you to evaluate externally stored javascript logic.

+### How?
+* Serverless-rules uses [JINT](https://github.com/sebastienros/jint) to evaluate a JS file from Azure Blob Storage based on the Rule value specified.
+The data sent in the Input is used as function arguments.

 ### Why?
 * A script file can represent anything.
 In the examples below each script represents a basic 'rule' that evaluates the input sent to the function through the JS engine and returns a result.
+A business may use it to evaluate/filter incoming data and decide what to do with it.
 It could also be used to create "*smart*" mock APIs and much more!
 * It's like an *executable* gist or pastebin.

 ### Next?